dguo/dannyguo.com/content/blog/serve-videos-instead-of-gifs.md

 [WebM](https://en.wikipedia.org/wiki/WebM).
 Many services do this transparently.
 When Twitter [added GIF
 support](https://techcrunch.com/2014/06/19/gasp-twitter-gifs-arent-actually-gifs/)
-in 2014, they implemented the fetaure by converting uploaded GIFs into videos to serve instead.
+in 2014, they implemented the feature by converting uploaded GIFs into videos to serve instead.
 Imgur [started doing the same thing](https://blog.imgur.com//2014/10/09/introducing-gifv/) the same year.